 Laura Parmer-Lohan is a b-to-b and consumer marketing executive with experience in diagnostics, pharmaceuticals, and medical devices.
 Currently, she heads up marketing and customer service for diaDexus, a cardiovascular diagnostic leader that saves lives by finding hidden risk for heart attack and stroke.
 At Genoptix—A Novartis Co., she oversaw efforts which yielded the highest number of test service launches in the company’s history.
 Prior to this, she served as a marketing director for Amylin Pharmaceuticals where she led the consumer brand for the launch of BYETTA®—a treatment for type 2 diabetes and helped the company grow from $85MM in milestone payments to more than $750MM in annual revenue.
 Laura spent six years at Guidant Corp. (now Abbott Vascular) in various marketing positions, all with increasing responsibilities.
 She earned her BA from UCSC and an MBA from UC Berkeley, Haas School of Business.

-Natalie Shlafman is senior director of managed care and product marketing at CardioDx, a cardiovascular genomic diagnostics company in Palo Alto, California.
+Natalie Shlafman is Vice President of Marketing at CardioDx, a cardiovascular genomic diagnostics company in Redwood City, CA. She joined the company in 2006 with responsibility to build out the company’s marketing capabilities.
+She leads product marketing, strategic and managed care marketing, communications, and market research.
 Prior to joining CardioDx, Natalie was in the Vascular Intervention Division of Guidant Corporation, where she worked in market development within the New Ventures unit and in product marketing within the Angioplasty Systems group.
 Natalie received her MBA from the Kellogg School of Management at Northwestern University.
 Prior to her MBA, Natalie worked in the high-tech industry and held product marketing roles at LogicTier and at SGI.
 Natalie received her BA in psychology with a business specialization from UCLA.

 Based in Menlo Park, California, Nicole Osmer is a public relations expert specializing in med-tech communications.
 Prior to starting her own health care public relations practice, Nicole managed external communications for Guidant’s stent and cardiac surgery divisions for several years, playing a central role in numerous major announcements.
 Nicole’s clients include Abbott Vascular, Advanced Cardiac Therapeutics, Autonomic Technologies, CardioKinetix, CardioDx, HeartFlow, Intersect ENT, Tryton Medical, and Nevro Corp.
 She holds a BA from the University of Wisconsin-Madison.